CS 401 Computer Algorithms

 office hours: Wednesday 2:00-4:00pm.

 The goal of this course is to present fundamental techniques in the design and analysis of algorithms, including the greedy method, dynamic programming, and divide and conquer.

 These methods are presented in the context of various algorithmic problems, such as shortest paths, minimum spanning trees, and network flows.

 The course also discusses limitations in the design of algorithms for certain computationally intractable problems, using the language of NP-completeness.

 Algorithm Design, by Jon Kleinberg and Eva Tardos.

-There will be one midterm, a final exam, and several homeworks.
+There will be one midterm, a final exam, several homeworks, and several programming assignments.